6 mistakes parents make when kids want to quit a sport

 Children and teenagers who play a sport will at some point decide to quit.
-There are some common mistake that parents should avoid if they want to make this a positive experience for their kids.
+Parents can avoid these common mistakes to make it a positive experience, not painful.

-If you have a youngster who’s good at sport, there will come a time where they decide to end it.
+If you have a child who’s good at sport, there will come a time where they decide to end it.
 But what if you think that time is too early?

-His results haven’t been as good in the last six months, but everyone knows he’s capable.
-His coach just keeps pushing him to work harder, and his parents are still talking about the Olympics.
+His swimming results haven’t been too good in the last six months, but everyone knows he’s capable.
+His coach keeps pushing him to work harder, and his parents are still talking about the Olympics.
 But the fire’s gone out for Alex.
 He’s over it.

-When kids show promise in a sport, it can cost a lot to keep them in it.
+When kids show sporting promise, it can cost a lot to keep them in it.
 There’s coaches fees, equipment, uniforms, travel, medical bills and a whole lot more.
-The expense just goes up and up.
-Most parents are spending what other people put into paying off their home loan or buying an investment.
+Most sporting parents spend thousands of dollars each year on supporting their child’s talent and dreams.

 And that’s what it starts to feel like.
 An investment.

-Once you tip over from seeing what you’re spending as a gift, you’re in danger of having more tied up in your child’s sport than just a desire for them to have fun.
+Once you stop seeing that money as a gift, you’re in danger of having more tied up in your child’s sport than a desire for them to have fun.
 And that’s where it can be a problem if they decide to quit.

 The common mistakes parents make when kids want to quit